Operation Catechism: Background

 After the failure of Operation Goodwood, it was decided that further carrier attacks against Tirpitz would be fruitless due to the inadequacies of the Royal Navy's aircraft and their armament.
 Accordingly, responsibility for sinking Tirpitz was transferred to the RAF's Bomber Command.
 On 15 September 1944, the elite Nos.
-9 and 617 Squadrons attacked the battleship at Kaafjord during what was designated Operation Paravane.
+9 and 617 Squadrons attacked the battleship at Kaafjord in what was designated Operation Paravane.
 This operation employed Avro Lancaster heavy bombers armed with Tallboy heavy bombs and "Johnnie Walker" mines.
 The Tallboy bomb weighed 12000 lb and had been developed to destroy heavily armoured targets.
 When dropped from a high altitude, the bomb could penetrate a battleship's deck armour before exploding within the vessel.
 Tirpitz was struck by a single Tallboy during the attack that caused extensive damage to her bow and rendered her unfit for combat.

 As Tirpitz could not be repaired and Soviet forces were advancing towards Kaafjord, Grand Admiral Karl Dönitz, the commander of the Kriegsmarine (the German Navy), ordered that she be transferred to near the northern Norwegian city of Tromsø and used as an immobile battery to defend the area from attack.
 Dönitz hoped that this would also convince the Allies that Tirpitz continued to pose a threat.
 An anchorage was selected just off the coast of the island of Håkøya where it was believed the water was shallow enough to prevent the battleship from sinking if another attack was successful.
 Tirpitz arrived there on 16 October.
 The depth of water at the mooring was found to be greater than anticipated, leaving the battleship vulnerable to capsizing.
 Because of the space needed by Tirpitz's torpedo nets, it was not possible to move her closer to shore.